AbdulRhmanAlfaifi/Fennec/README.md

 ## Compile with dependencies 👨‍💻

 fennec depends on `osquery` to run the artifacts with the type `query`.
-The directory called `deps` contains the file that will be embedded into the binary, Before compiling follow the below steps:
+The directory called `deps` contains the file that will be embedded into the binary depending on the target OS and architecture, Before compiling follow the below steps:

-* Modify the configuration file `deps/config.yaml` as needed
+* Modify the configuration file `deps/<TARGET_OS>/config.yaml` as needed

 * Build the binary using one of the commands below: